sehumah/Simple-Twitter/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-  1. The 15 requests per 15 minutes made development a little slow.
+  1. Still, the 15 requests per 15 minutes makes development a little slow.

 ## Open-source libraries used